syncliteio/SyncLite/synclite-code-samples/synclite-db/README.md

 	}
 ```

-5. Refer code samples in various programming languages : Java, Python, C#, C++, Go, Rust, Ruby, Node.js, implementing BELOW 6 APIS which you can copy and readily use to connect to SyncLiteDB
+5. Refer code samples in various programming languages : Java, Python, C#, C++, Go, Rust, Ruby, Node.js, implementing BELOW 6 APIS which you can copy and readily use to connect to SyncLiteDB in your applications.

 - initializeDB
 - beginTransaction